 Baby’s first year in cloth diapers has a lot of learning curves.
-It probably took some time to find the perfect combination of things to make the whole experience work during the day, at night and for keeping them clean.
+It probably took some time to find the perfect combination of things to make the whole experience work during the day, at night, and for keeping them clean.
 But then…you smell something.
 Oh no!
-It’s the diaper pail!
+It’s diaper pail odor!

 You probably didn’t notice much in the early stages with baby.
 But, after that first year of breastfeeding or bottle-feeding real solid food enters the equation.
 When solid food is a part of the daily routine, let’s just say that things get a little “heavier” in the diaper department.
-The odor in your diaper pail can get very heavy indeed.
+Diaper pail odor can very heavy indeed.

 Reducing Diaper Pail Odor